stephenverderame/cpp_book/src/testing/gtest.md

 ```

+Accessing protected members of a test fixture in a typed test case requires the usage of the `this` pointer.
+This is because each test case becomes a unique class that inherits the test fixture.
+Since this test fixture is a template, and C++ requires an explicit `this` pointer to refer to members of a base template class, we must use an explicit `this` pointer in the test cases.

 We also can have typed parameterized tests by making the fixture a template and inheriting from `testing::TestWithParams<>`.
 Each test case would then use the `TYPED_TEST_P` macro.
 These types of tests would need to be registered and instantiated with macros.

 ## Matchers

 GTest provides the generalized assertion `ASSERT_THAT` and `EXPECT_THAT`.
 The first argument is an object, and the second object is a matcher.
 Matchers are objects which ensure that a certain condition is met.
-There are matchers for containers, strings, numbers, etc. Matchers are part of GMock, and can be included with `<gmock/gmock.h>`.
+There are matchers for containers, strings, numbers, etc.
+Matchers are part of GMock, and must be included with `<gmock/gmock.h>`.
 To link gmock, add `PRIVATE GTest::gmock` to the `target_link_libraries` call in CMake.

 Matchers can also be composed into larger ones using `testing::AllOf()`, `testing::AnyOf()`, `testing::Not()` and `testing::Conditional(cond, m1, m2)`.
 The conditional uses `m1` if the condition is true, otherwise `m2`.
-Here are some examples, although I suggest taking a look at the documentation [here](https://google.github.io/googletest/reference/matchers.html)
+Here are some examples, although I suggest taking a look at the documentation [here](https://google.github.io/googletest/reference/matchers.html).

 ```C++
 using namespace testing;